Niklan/niklan.net-content/_handbook/markdown.md

 ::::::
 ```

-### Alerts
+### Callouts

-Alerts can be used to highlight specific information in content.
+Callouts can be used to highlight specific information in content.
 Alerts can be
 added using these container directive names: **note**, **tip**, **important**,
 **warning**, **caution**.